jfgmesquita/C-Lang/String Length/README.md

 # String Length Program

 This program calculates the length of all strings passed as command-line arguments.
-The source code is in the file `sl.c`.

 ## Files

-- `sl.c`: The source code for the string length program.
+- `sl.c`: The source code for the String Length program.
 - `Makefile`: The Makefile to compile and clean the program.

 ## Compilation